hafiz-al-asad-code/hafiz-al-asad-code/README.md

 ---

-💡 *"Code is like humor — when you have to explain it, it’s bad."*
+💡 *"Debugging is like detective work — the thrill is in finding the truth."*